News

 This process breaks plastics down into their molecular building blocks, called monomers.

-• How It Works: Techniques like dissolution, enzymolysis, or thermal depolymerization reverse the polymerization process.
+• How It Works: Techniques like dissolution, enzymolysis, or thermal and chemical depolymerization reverse polymerization.

 Conversion Processes